-Located on the northernmost tip of the Palawan mainland, the municipality of El Nido covers a land area of 92,326 hectares comprised of 18 barangays, of which 10 are coastal and four are considered semi-urban.
+Located on the northernmost tip of the Palawan mainland, the Municipality of El Nido covers a land area of 92,326 hectares comprised of 18 barangays, of which ten are coastal and four are considered semi-urban.

 Surveys organized by El Nido Foundation in 2008-2009 identified 447 species of hard corals (with 44 unconfirmed species) and about 910 species of reef fish.

 El Nido is a nesting area of three species of turtles (green, hawksbill, and olive ridley), and is a feeding ground of such marine mammals as dugongs, whales and dolphins.

 The EL NIDO FOUNDATION (ENF) is a social development organization committed to the improvement of the quality of life of the people of El Nido and neighboring communities, while at the same time conserving the area’s natural integrity.

 In fulfilling its mandate,